xBalbinus/rarible-devrel/use-case_MintGate.md

 5. Test some functions like `name()` or `symbol()` in your terminal to ensure it's working
 6. Start using Rarible's APIs for lazy minting and order creation to build out your marketplace: https://api-reference.rarible.com/#operation/upsertOrder

-APIs for MintGate for token gating are also available.
+APIs for MintGate for token gating are available.
 Full documentation and instructions can be found here:
 [MintGate Docs](https://mintgate.gitbook.io/mintgate-docs/)